unhaten/unhaten/README.md

 </h1>

 <h2>
-I am frontend developer that specify in creating convenient, fast and beautiful user interfaces by ReactJS and a lot more different libraries that make React even better!
+I am frontend developer that specify in creating convenient, fast and beautiful user interfaces with ReactJS or NextJS and a lot more different libraries that make React even better!
 </h2>

 ### I can say that I am very hardworking, striving for new knowledge and very cooperative person.